 Look at the pile twist in the yarn pieces.
 Several twists may give you the right carpeting.
 The number of pile fibre twists will affect the overall performance and the fibre pile’s density.
 Do not confuse the carpet pile density with the height of the fibre pile.
 Pile height is not related to density.
 Thus, it has nothing to do with performance.

 Remember that the more spring on your carpet, the more footprints are hidden.
-Therefore, after quality carpets, you will have to trade off the spring because the more vibrant rugs do not have the twisted crimped texture.
+Therefore, you will have to trade the spring after quality carpets because the more vibrant rugs do not have a twisted crimped texture.

 Fibre Stain Protection